LeeXGreen/leexgreen.github.io/source/_posts/2014-01-13-windows-chrome.markdown

 I quickly found two great fonts:
 [Montserrat](http://montserrat.zkysky.com.ar/en) (headings)
 and [Varela Round](http://www.google.com/fonts/specimen/Varela+Round) (body).
-Both are available on Google Web Fonts via the SIL Open Font License -- what's not to love?
+Both are available on Google Fonts via the SIL Open Font License -- what's not to love?

 ### The problem

-As it turns out, the answer is "Google Chrome on Windows", especially with Google Web Fonts.
+As it turns out, the answer is "Google Chrome on Windows", especially with Google Fonts.
 For whatever reason, Chrome (only on Windows) doesn't render TTF or WOFF fonts well.
 Click the image below for a more detailed view: